-If this water heater is used as a solar storage heater or as a backup for the solar system, the water supply temperatures to the water heater tank may be in excess of 120°F. A mixing valve or other temperature limiting valve must be installed in the water supply line to limit the supply temperature to 120°F. The unit must be set to Standard Mode (See Operating the Temperature Control System section).
+If this water heater is used as a solar storage heater or as a backup for the solar system, the water supply temperatures to the water heater tank may be in excess of 115°F. A tempering valve or other temperature limiting valve must be installed in the water supply line to limit the supply temperature to 115°F. The unit must be set to standard mode (See Operating the Temperature Control System section).
 NOTE: Solar water heating systems can often supply water with temperatures exceeding 180°F and may result in water heater malfunction.